Making a Referral

 What if I think it is an emergency?

-- In many instances, the distressed student is not threatening immediate harm to self or others, and you will have time to connect the student with the Counseling Center for assistance.
-When possible, walk the student to Student Development; the student will be seen immediately.
-If you are transferring a phone call to Student Development, please be sure to stay on the line with the student until you are sure the transfer was successful.
+- In many instances, the distressed student is not threatening immediate harm to self or others, and you will have time to connect the student with Counseling Services for assistance.
+When possible, walk the student to our office; the student will be seen immediately.
+If you are transferring a phone call to Counseling Services, please be sure to stay on the line with the student until you are sure the transfer was successful.

 - Other LSUS employees can also be contacted to assist you: